scarimp/allan_donkey_car/readme.md

 Another python for iot devices [thonny](https://realpython.com/python-thonny/).
 Here documentation and [site](https://thonny.org/).
-Here the citation from [ruis Santos](https://rntlab.com/product/micropython-programming-with-esp32-and-esp8266/); and here the repository on github of [plugin of thonny](https://github.com/thonny) for esp32 and similia.
+Here the citation from [ruis Santos](https://rntlab.com/product/micropython-programming-with-esp32-and-esp8266/); and here the repository on github of [plugin of thonny](https://github.com/thonny) for esp32 et similia.

 -------------------------------------------------------------------------------------